 Table 2.
 Typical findings of solitary nerve lesion due to compression by a herniated disc in the lumbar spine

-The straight leg raise test: With the patient lying supine, the examiner slowly elevates the patient's led at an increasing angle, while keeping the leg straight at the knee joint.
+The straight leg raise test: With the patient lying supine, the examiner slowly elevates the patient's leg at an increasing angle, while keeping the leg straight at the knee joint.
 The test is positive if it reproduces the patient's typical pain and paresthesia.

 The contralateral (crossed) straight leg raise test: As in the straight leg raise test, the patient is lying supine, and the examiner elevates the asymptomatic leg.
 The test is positive if the maneuver reproduces the patient's typical pain and paresthesia.
 The test has a specificity higher than 90%.

 Over 85% of patients with symptoms associated with an acute herniated disc will resolve within 8 to 12 weeks without any specific treatments.
-However, patients who have an abnormal neurological examination or refractory to conservative treatments will need further evaluation and treatments.
+However, patients who have an abnormal neurological examination or are refractory to conservative treatments will need further evaluation and treatments.

 X-rays: These are very accessible at most clinics and outpatient offices.
 This imaging technique can be used to assess for any structural instability.
 If x-rays show an acute fracture, it needs to be further investigated using a computed tomogram (CT) scan or magnetic resonance imaging (MRI).